 The arbitrators' liability is contractual in nature, and can only be triggered for their partial or total failure to perform their duties as arbitrators, and not for their decisions rendered in the resolution of the dispute.
 Article 565 of the CPC provides the conditions under which arbitrators are personally liable for the damage they cause (i.e., the arbitrators, without justification, resign from their function, do not participate in the arbitral proceedings or do not render the award within the required timeframe, fail to observe the confidentiality of the arbitration, breach other duties acting in bad faith or gross negligence).
-Similar provisions comprise the 2014 Rules of Arbitration, whereby arbitrators can be held personally liable for wilful or grossly negligent misconduct, but only within the limit of the fees received.
-Arbitrators may not be found liable for an error of law or, in general, for improper awards.
+Similar provisions comprise the 2017 CICA Rules of Arbitration, whereby arbitrators can be held personally liable for wilful or grossly negligent misconduct.
+Arbitrators may not be found liable for error of law or in general for improper awards.